LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 ``count``
 """""""""

-This method counts non-overlapping occurrences of a substring in string or occurrences of an item in a list.
+This method counts non-overlapping occurrences of a substring in a string or occurrences of an item in a list.
 For example ``"abababa".count("aba")`` returns 2.
 The optional second and third argument specify the start and end position for the search.